Energy Systems Engineering Technology - Electrical

 Program outcomes

-1. Analyze and solve complex technical problems related to electrical systems by applying mathematics and science principles.
+2. Analyze and solve complex technical problems related to electrical and/or mechanical systems by applying mathematics and science principles.

-9. Explain strategies that manage and optimize the generation and distribution of energy.
+10. Explain strategies, practices and techniques to manage and optimize the generation, capture, storage, integration and distribution of energy.

-11. Apply project management principles to contribute to the planning, implementation, and evaluation of electrical and energy systems projects.
+17. Apply project management principles to contribute to the planning, implementation, and evaluation of projects.